jamesfolberth/jupyterhub_AWS_deployment/README.md

      admin.user@gmail.com admin
      anotheruser@gmail.com
      ```

      TODO: need to make a script to add users to the system.
-Should be run on all machines too (i.e., take in userlist as an argument)
+Should be run on all machines too (i.e., take in userlist as an argument) and check if user already exists.

      As currently configured, Jupyterhub will create system users with the names `user.name`, `admin.user`, etc., and appropriate home directories.  `admin.user` won't have any special permissions on the underlying host system, but will be able to manage user notebook servers from Jupyterhub.

    * Clone this repo on the Jupyterhub host. ### and copy contents to a deploy folder.